lirantal/Proactive-Controls-for-JavaScript-Supply-Chain-Security/README.md

 - ✅ Enable 2FA for your account
 - ✅ Use automation tokens CI-based automated publishing process of npm packages

+## Secure use of Project Artifacts

+### Avoid leaking secrets in Docker images

+- ✅ Use comprehensive Docker image secrets scanners that are able to detect a wide spectrum of secret types, as well as able to widen the scan into image layers, and build time arguments in image history.
+- ❌ You risk leaking sensitive data that may be used by adverserial threat actors.
+See the case of [codecov data leak](https://blog.gitguardian.com/codecov-supply-chain-breach).

+As a reference, [ggshield](https://github.com/GitGuardian/ggshield) is a recommended Docker image secrets scanner.

 ## Use organization scopes